 The module aims to provide you with a range of academic and vocational knowledge and skills relevant to entering or developing a career in fashion buying and merchandising.
 You will learn about the roles of buying, merchandising and related head office functions in a typical own brand or multi-brand buying office and how fashion ranges are developed, distributed and traded across retail channels to optimise sales and maximise profitability.
 The module will consider both mass market fashion retailer own-brands and premium fashion and luxury fashion brands to contrast differences in approaches to design, manufacture, range development and distribution.
 This module also aims to develop your skills in preparation for job interviews after the programme.
 For example, frequent presentations, applied numeracy in buying and merchandising workshops, putting sample outfits together to reflect fashion trends and product offers for different brands.

-This module gives you a good understanding of consumer theory with specific reference to fashion.
+This module will give you a good understanding of consumer theory with specific reference to fashion.
 You will learn about consumer markets and the fashion consumer landscape.
-The module considers the social and psychological motivations of the international fashion consumer and the specialist areas of consumer trends and customer relationship management.
 You will examine the impact of economics and politics on consumers nationally and internationally and the differing influences that society and culture have on decision-making.